SystemRDL/PeakRDL-regblock-vhdl/docs/licensing.rst

 *   Any code snippets in this documentation can be freely copy/pasted.
 These are examples that are intended for this purpose.
-*   All reference files that are downloadable from this documentation, which are also available in the `hdl-src folder in the repository <https://github.com/SystemRDL/PeakRDL-regblock-vhdl/tree/main/hdl-src>`_
+*   All reference files that are downloadable from this documentation, which are also available in the `hdl_src folder in the repository <https://github.com/SystemRDL/PeakRDL-regblock-vhdl/tree/main/src/peakrdl_regblock_vhdl/hdl_src>`_

 Can I use this as part of my company's internally developed tools?